OpenLMIS/openlmis-stockmanagement/demo-data/README.md

 facilities Cuamba (N003) and Lurio (N007) in the Cuamba district, and Assumane (N036) in the Lichinga district.
 An initial stock card was created for each product and a few stock movements are recorded.

-1. N003/Cuamba and N007/Lurio in the Cuamba District:
+1. N003/Cuamba in the Cuamba District:
 * orderables:
     * Intervax BCG (20 dose)
         * lots: